cacophony-wj/LeS/TROUBLESHOOTING.md

 ## Gameplay

-### I don't like the headbobbing and leaning!
-How do I turn it off?

-You also apparently don't like reading documents.
-Please refer to the MCM section of the readme with the largest possible header stating how to disable headbobbing and leaning.

 ### I don't have one of those ancient NUMPADs!
 How am I gonna use OStim?

 From my user _BigMac_